Hosea 5

 Hosea 5 is the fifth chapter of the Book of Hosea in the Hebrew Bible or the Old Testament of the Christian Bible.
-The book contains the prophecies attributed to the prophet Hosea son of Beeri and this chapter is about God's judgments against the priests, the people, and the princes of Israel, for their multiple sins (Hosea 5:1-14), until they repent (Hosea 5:15), a topic which continues to chapter 6.
-It is a part of the Book of the Twelve Minor Prophets.
+In the Hebrew Bible it is a part of the Book of the Twelve Minor Prophets.
+The book contains the prophecies attributed to the prophet Hosea, son of Beeri, and this chapter is about God's judgments against the priests, the people, and the princes of Israel, for their multiple sins (Hosea 5:1-14), until they repent (Hosea 5:15), a topic which continues to chapter 6.

 Text

-The original text was written in Hebrew language.
+The original text was written in Hebrew.
 This chapter is divided into 15 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
 Fragments containing parts of this chapter in Hebrew were found among the Dead Sea Scrolls, including 4Q78 (4QXIIc; 75–50 BCE) with extant verse 1.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).